 This course provides an introduction to contemporary Italian literature in its historical context.
 The course deepens understanding of the Italian language through advanced analysis of grammar and syntax in literary texts.
 Beyond reading and discussion, coursework includes short response papers, a research paper, oral presentations and a final exam.
 Attendance at evening film showings is required.
-This course can be repeated for credit up to 1.0 Kenyon unit.
-Prerequisite: ITAL 213Y–214Y or equivalent.
+This course can be repeated for credit up to 1.0 unit.
+Prerequisite: ITAL 213-214Y or equivalent.
 Offered every year.

 This course is designed as a survey and exploration of perceptions of Italian literary and artistic creation from the Middle Ages to the present.
-A choice of literary texts selected according to a variety of themes, works of art from the Middle Ages to the 20th century, and films to contextualize discussion of whether a continuity and a stream of Italian creativity can be said to exist throughout the history of Italian culture (and how to define such continuity or discontinuity).
+It covers literary texts selected according to a variety of themes, works of art from the Middle Ages to the 20th century, and films to contextualize discussion of whether a continuity and stream of Italian creativity can be said to exist throughout the history of Italian culture (and how to define such continuity or discontinuity).
 Themes may include the imagery of love, religion, family and philosophical reflections such as those on the nature of the individual.
-Students will read selections from both classical literary authors and contemporary authors, along with essays on the history of medieval and Renaissance painting and experiences of modernity.
-For cinema, they will watch films by Visconti, Fellini, Antonioni, Bertolucci and others, exploring how the themes have changed or remained the same through the Italian literary and cultural tradition.
+Students read selections from both classical literary authors and contemporary authors, along with essays on the history of medieval and Renaissance painting and experiences of modernity.
+For cinema, they watch films by Visconti, Fellini, Antonioni, Bertolucci and others, exploring how the themes have changed or remained the same through the Italian literary and cultural tradition.
 Prerequisite: ITAL 321 or equivalent.
 Offered every other year.